Western Sahara national football team: Origins (1976–2003)

 More friendlies would be played later on in 1984 against different teams of the Algerian football league.
-In 1986-87, the Sahrawi selection would go to face different Italian and Spanish teams before formally establishing the Sahrawi Football Federation in 1989.
+In 1986–87, the Sahrawi selection would go to face different Italian and Spanish teams before formally establishing the Sahrawi Football Federation in 1989.
 A year before that In 1988, the Sahrawi selection would even face Le Mans UC 72 in France, in a game they would lose 3–2.
-More games would be played in 1994 as part of a friendlies tour of Algeria, before disappearing off the radars in the following years.
+More games would be played in 1994 as part of a friendlies tour of Algeria, before disappearing off the radar in the following years.

 On 27 February 2001, during the 25th anniversary of the proclamation of the SADR, a match was played in the Sahrawi refugee camps in Tindouf, Algeria between a Sahrawi Republic team and a Basque Country veterans team.
-The match was attended by more than 4,000 fans, and was abandoned during the second half owing to the temperature (38 °C) with the score at 2–2.
+The match was attended by more than 4,000 fans, but was abandoned during the second half owing to the temperature (38 °C) with the score tied at 2–2.

-A year later on the 8th of May 2002, another game was set between "Rock no war", a foundation dedicated to promoting peace through music and sports, and the newly established Sahrawi national team.
-The game ended on a victory of the latter on the score of 6 - 2.
+A year later on 8 May 2002, another game was set between "Rock no war", a foundation dedicated to promoting peace through music and sports, and the newly established Sahrawi national team.
+The game ended with a victory for the latter by a score of 6–2.